Implementation of the Decorator Unification Protocol¶

 general is of course wrong and must therefore be intercepted.

-is instantiated using the __init__
+When Decorator is instantiated using the __init__ method, it must be

 recognized whether the parameters passed are the correct initialization

-parameters (substitute, *args, **kwargs)
+parameters (substitute, *args, **kwargs) or the decorator parameters

-the initializer.
+within the initializer.
 This distinguishing criterion is defined via an

 Arguments Unification Contract and can be structured in different ways, more